WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.SPEC.md

 * `import CastEfficiency from './Modules/Features/CastEfficiency';` in the list of imports at the top
 * `castEfficiency: CastEfficiency,` in the specModules block

-**Note**: Enhancement Shaman currently has its CastEfficiency in `./Modules/Main/` instead of Features.

 In `src/Parser/CLASS/SPECIALIZATION/Modules/Features`, create or edit the `CastEfficiency.js`.
 Here is a code skeleton, if none exists:
 ```javascript
 import SPELLS from 'common/SPELLS';